Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Transformer-XL Baseline

 Figure \ref{fig:model} presents a broad overview of the actor-critic model architecture.
-The encoding process begins with visual observations, and optionally, vector observations.
-To encode visual observations (i.e. pixel observations) of shape $84\times84\times3$, we employ the Atari CNN, a convolutional neural network that adheres to the standard topology originally developed for solving Atari games \citep{mnih2015DQN}.
-The vector observation is encoded by a multi-layer perceptron (MLP).
-The outputs of these encoders are concatenated and subsequently embedded into the input space of the memory encoder, which is based on either GRU or Transformer-XL.
-Once the data is propagated through the memory encoder, it is further processed by each individual head that may contain further hidden layers.
+The encoding process begins with visual observations, and optionally, vector observations (i.e. game state information).
+To encode visual observations (i.e. pixel observations) of shape $84\times84\times3$, we employ the Atari CNN \citep{mnih2015DQN}.
+The vector observation is encoded by a fully connected layer (FC).
+The outputs of these encoders are concatenated and subsequently embedded into the input space of the transformer-based memory encoder.
+Once the data is propagated through the memory encoder, it is further processed by each individual head that may contain further fully connected hidden layers.
 The policy head (actor) samples multi-discrete actions as required by Memory Gym, while the value head (critic) approximates the state-value.
-Additionally, there is a head dedicated to reconstructing the original visual observation, leveraging the principles of self-supervised learning.
-Technically, the latent output of the memory encoder is fed to a transposed Atari CNN to achieve this reconstruction.
-The utility of such an auxiliary head is demonstrated by some of our results (Section \ref{sec:experiments}) and prior works by \cite{Lampinen2021htmBallet} and \cite{Hill2021recon}.
-During development, we also tried to attach the reconstruction head directly to the encoder, but this led to catastrophic results.